DeclanChidlow/vale.rocks/src/portfolio/stoat.md

 hoisted: 1
 ---

 [Stoat](<https://en.wikipedia.org/wiki/Stoat_(software)>) is an open-source, user-first chat application, similar in functionality to Discord or Slack.
-During my time with the project, I have helped scale it from less than 100K users to over a million.
+During my time with the project, I have helped scale it from less than 100K users to far beyond a million.

 Stoat may have grown substantially, and commitments mean that the exact number of core team members fluctuates, but the count has remained under 10 members.
 As a result, I've worn many hats and taken the title of 'Doer of Assorted Things'.